Cudd1eB34R/ECON690_Final_Project/README.md

 income.csv

+### Firearm Laws (State Firearm Laws)
+Data is collected for all 50 states over 7 years.
+There are several laws to choose from.
+For now I'll focus on the top few that other sources attribute to gun violence.

+gun_laws.csv

 ### Age/Race/Gender (IPUMS)
 There's too much data to fit on a csv file.
 I'm trying to find a work around right now (if time permits).